atbcb/usab-uswds/_research/communication-information/executive-summary-vms.md

 ---
-Title: Executive Summary
+title: Executive Summary
 Order-Number: 0
-Research-Title: Executive Summary
+Research-title: Executive Summary
 Status: Completed
 Year-Completed: 2002
 Topic: Synthesis on the Legibility of Variable Message Signing (VMS) for Readers with Vision Loss